alanubi/bbunit/README.md

     $ make demo
     $ build/demo

-And finally, install the library and its header files (you need superuser privileges):
+And finally, install the library and the header files (you need the superuser privileges):

     # make install